Kcraft059/Kcraft059/README.md

 ?>
 ```

-Following this experience, I started to wonder if i could get into low-level programming like c, and so I did.</br>
+Following this experience, I started to wonder if I could get into low-level programming like c, and so I did.</br>
 I learned c & hardware-level considerations, which bring us up to today, as I'm writting those lines, with the few little libs I made myself (dynamic array & hashmap implementation).

 ```c